-During the year ended 31 December 2023, the Group derived the revenue principally from the sale of tinplate packaging products in the PRC.
-The Group generally recognises revenue from the sales of tinplate packaging products upon delivery of the products to the customers with their acceptance of the Group's products.
+During the year ended 31 December 2024, the Group derived the revenue principally from the sale of tinplate packaging products in the PRC and also provision of repackaging services in Hong Kong.
+The Group generally recognises revenue from the sales of tinplate packaging products upon delivery of the products to the customers with their acceptance of the Group's products and also recognises revenue from the provision of repackaging services upon the completion of services to the customers.

-Revenue increased by approximately RMB11.5 million, or approximately 31.1%, from approximately RMB37.0 million for the year ended 31 December 2022 to approximately RMB48.5 million for the year ended 31 December 2023.
-Such increase was mainly due to the increase in sales order of the Group's products during the year.
+Revenue increased by approximately RMB6.0 million, or approximately 12.4%, from approximately RMB48.5 million for the year ended 31 December 2023 to approximately RMB54.5 million for the year ended 31 December 2024.
+Such increase was mainly due to the increase in sales demand of the Group's repackaging services during the year.